denshinobi/denshinobi/README.md

 ### Current Projects

-- **Operation Firebreak** — Personal training path to professional red teaming
+- **Operation Firebreak** — Personal training path to professional red team operator
 - **NIST-CVE-Mirror** - A local rolling database of the CVE database by NIST

 ---